highamm/datascience234/docs/09-ethics.md

 d. favorite R package, whether or not the student took STAT 213, whether or not the student took CS 140, and current grade in the course

-3. How anonymous are SLU's course evaluations?
-We will do an in-class activity to investigate this.

 ## Hypothesis Generation vs. Confirmation